21adrian1996/about_kubernetes/README.md

-# about_kubernetes
+# Kubernetes Intro
-Intro to kubernetes
+This repo contains an overview about kubernetes.